Grands Rhétoriqueurs

-The expression "rhétoriqueurs" comes from the publication of several treatises on versification in French in the 15th century that used the term "rhetoric" in their titles, such as in Arts de seconde rhétorique ("Arts of Second Rhetoric", "first rhetoric" being prose and "second rhetoric" being verse), or "rhétorique vulgaire" ("vernacular" as opposed to "Latin" rhetoric).
+The expression "rhétoriqueurs" is a misnomer and was not used by the poets themselves (who used the term "orateurs").
+The earliest use of "rhétoriqueurs" can be found in Guillaume Coquillart's Droitz Nouveaux (1481) where it refers to lawyers; nineteenth-century literary historian Charles d'Héricault misread the term as designating poets.
+The term comes from the publication of several treatises on versification in French in the 15th century that used the term "rhetoric" in their titles, such as in Arts de seconde rhétorique ("Arts of Second Rhetoric", "first rhetoric" being prose and "second rhetoric" being verse), or "rhétorique vulgaire" ("vernacular" as opposed to "Latin" rhetoric).
 The implication in these poetic manuals was that rhyming was a form or branch of rhetoric.
+Although the term "rhétoriqueurs" is an anachronistic label, it is generally seen to be useful in bringing into view the literary activity of this network of poets.
+It was used in the title of Paul Zumthor's anthology in 1978.

 The "rhétoriqueurs", alike in rejecting any taint of the vulgar world outside noble courts, were not a homogeneous group or organized literary movement, and there were great differences between each author's individual creative project.
 Nevertheless, these authors show great similarities in poetic invention and sound experimentation and represent a period of literary transition from the Middle Ages to the Renaissance.
 The multiplicity of readings in certain texts has been compared to 15th century polyphonic music from the Burgundian School and Franco-Flemish School (such as the music of Johannes Ockeghem), and their fascination with "copia", verbal games and the difficulties of interpretation link them to such Renaissance figures as Erasmus and Rabelais.

 The vital realism and pessimism of François Villon, and his countercultural vagabond life, set him apart from the rhétoriqueurs.
 From the late 1540s on, many of the "rhétoriqueurs" were rejected by the French circle of poets around Pierre de Ronsard (sometimes called La Pléiade), who considered them representatives of an outdated medieval tradition.
 Some of this disdain may have also been tied to class and chauvinism: many of the "rhétoriqueurs" were non-noble poets and writers working for the court of the Duchy of Burgundy, while Ronsard's circle was entirely French and dominated by nobles.

 The "Grands Rhétoriqueurs" were utterly forgotten, until a revival of interest by specialists in the 19th and 20th centuries.
 Their verbal games and aural experimentation have been praised by contemporary literary groups, including the writers of the Oulipo movement.